 Canopy is a day program for adult individuals on the autism spectrum.
 The program began in May 2012 as a response to the growing needs of the adult autism population in the surrounding communities.
 The goals of the program include providing individualized programming that recognizes the strengths and interests of each participant, providing meaningful opportunities to interact with the broader community, and to support participants in lifelong learning and engagement.

-Canopy primarily serves adults between the ages of 22 and 38, with an option for transition age students (18-21) to participate as part of a blended program.
+Canopy primarily serves adults between the ages of 22 and up, with an option for transition age students (18-21) to participate as part of a blended program.
 The blended program offers the therapeutic supports of the school program as well as part-day adult services.
 The purpose of placing an age limit on these services, is to be able to more effectively address the current age specific needs of the group, as well as to maintain a relevant peer group.